Fundamental limitations on photoisomerization from thermodynamic resource theories: Abstract

 \section{Abstract}

 Small, out-of-equilibrium, and quantum systems defy simple thermodynamic expressions.
-Such systems are exemplified by molecular switches, which exchange heat with a bath and which can photoisomerize, or change conformation upon absorbing light.
-The likelihood of photoisomerization depends on kinetic details that couple the molecule's internal energetics to its interaction with the bath, hindering predictions.
-We derive simple, general bounds on the photoisomerization yield, using a resource-theory model for thermodynamics.
+Such systems are exemplified by molecular switches, which exchange heat with a bath.
+These molecules can photoisomerize, or change conformation, or switch, upon absorbing light.
+The photoisomerization probability depends on kinetic details that couple the molecule's energetics to its dissipation.
+Therefore, a simple, general, thermodynamic-style bound on the photoisomerization probability seems out of reach.
+We derive such a bound using a resource theory.
 The resource-theory framework is a set of mathematical tools, developed in quantum information theory, used to generalize thermodynamics to small and quantum settings.
-Specifically, we use the thermomajorization preorder, a generalization of the second law.
-We upper-bound the photoisomerization yield, then compare the bound with expectations from detailed balance and from Lindbladian evolution.
-When kinetic factors and initialization favor photoisomerization, thermomajorization implies a transiently saturated upper bound on the yield.
-When initialization suppresses photoisomerization, thermomajorization reduces to the equilibrium prediction.
-We also quantify and bound the electronic coherence, relative to the energy eigenbasis, in the molecule's post-photoisomerization state.
-Electronic energy coherences cannot boost the yield, we argue, because modes of coherence transform independently via resource-theory operations.
+From this toolkit has been derived a generalization of the second law, the thermomajorization preorder.
+We use thermomajorization to upper-bound the photoisomerization probability.
+Then, we compare the bound with an equilibrium prediction and with a Lindbladian model.
+We identify a realistic parameter regime in which the Lindbladian evolution saturates the thermomajorization bound.
+We also quantify the energy coherence in the electronic degree of freedom, and we argue that this coherence cannot promote photoisomerization.
 This work illustrates how quantum-information-theoretic thermodynamics can elucidate complex quantum processes in nature, experiments, and synthetics.

 { }